-Nashville Old Town Trolley Night Tour: From the city’s rhythm & blues heritage and honky tonks, to its famous music venues, uncover insider stories and intriguing facts about the people, places, and events responsible for the city’s iconic reputation.
+Nashville Old Town Trolley Music City Tour: From the city’s rhythm & blues heritage and honky tonks, to its famous music venues, uncover insider stories and intriguing facts about the people, places, and events responsible for the city’s iconic reputation.
 It’s an evening filled with music, history and fun and a close-up view of some of the most legendary spots in town.

 What’s Open Labor Day Weekend in Nashville

 The Old Town Trolley Tours: Hop aboard the Old Town Trolley.
 More than just a sightseeing tour, it is a fun and educational adventure as your trolley conductor provides an entertaining narration that includes little known facts and behind-the-scenes tips.

 Old Town Trolley offers Labor Day Promotions, visit the site to learn more.

 Experience the true heart of Nashville aboard our new Soul of Music City Tour!
 Led by a talented performing guide, you’ll be transported on an exciting journey to explore the different music genres that have been in Music City over the years.